Rams Front Office Roster | Los Angeles Rams - therams.com

 "In shifting the center of gravity of West Coast sports to Inglewood, Kroenke has elevated the profile of the community and seeded the area with opportunity for years to come," added Farmer.
 "A project of this magnitude changes the landscape both literally and economically."

 In partnership with the City of Inglewood, Kroenke committed to a 100 percent union job site with priority given to residents of Inglewood and designated local zip codes.
 Since breaking ground in 2016, more than 17,000 people worked on-site to help construct SoFi Stadium.
-In order to further create job opportunities for members of the local community, a 15 percent Inglewood resident apprenticeship goal has been established to help workers develop professional and trade skills.
+In order to further create job opportunities for members of the local community, a 15 percent Inglewood resident apprenticeship goal was established to help workers develop professional and trade skills.
 At the completion of the stadium construction in Summer of 2020, over 95 Minority and Disadvantaged Businesses had received more than $750 million in construction contracts and local area residents have received more than $93 million in wages.

 As a whole, the City of Inglewood's general fund is expected to receive tens of millions in annual revenue from SoFi Stadium and Hollywood Park.
 According to initial estimates, the city is projected to receive $13 million in sales tax revenue during construction from equipment and materials purchased alone.
-Inglewood will also benefit through other avenues such as ticket taxes, sales tax from retail operations, property taxes and a hotel occupancy tax.
-These funds will help balance the city's budget, improve and expand city services and infrastructure, enhance public safety and maintain open green space.
-Revenues from Kroenke's entertainment district will also fund new after-school sports programs among other after-school activities for Inglewood's youth.
+Inglewood is also benefitting through other avenues such as ticket taxes, sales tax from retail operations, property taxes and a hotel occupancy tax.
+These funds help balance the city's budget, improve and expand city services and infrastructure, enhance public safety and maintain open green space.
+Revenues from Kroenke's entertainment district also fund new after-school sports programs among other after-school activities for Inglewood's youth.

 In recognition of their leadership in giving back to the greater Los Angeles region, Kroenke's Rams were honored in 2019 by both the Anti-Defamation League Los Angeles with their Corporate Leadership Award and by Make-A-Wish Tri-Counties as The Wish Champion Award.